 Given the demand, learning technologists, faculty, and IT administrators are now faced with finding the right online video platform for their educational institutions.
 But what factors should they consider when evaluating solutions?

 Every day at Panopto, we work with hundreds of universities, colleges, and schools worldwide that are launching online video.
-Here are their top considerations when choosing video platforms for their institutions:
+Here are the top features they look for in a video platform.

 Another critical factor in choosing a video platform is the ease and depth of integration with the school’s existing technologies.
 The educational video platform should offer the widest range of compatibility with the technologies already in place at your institution.
 Ready-made integration modules for LMSs such as Blackboard, Moodle, Desire2Learn, and Instructure Canvas enable seamless course provisioning from within the LMS.
 Support for existing identity systems such as Active Directory and SAML also ensure single user sign-on support and hassle-free user management.